carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

 The report is structured in three main sections.
 The first section collects a few performance numbers; the goal of this section is to give a very quick overview of the performance throughput.
-In this example, the two important performance indicators are the predicted total number of cycles, and the Instructions Per Cycle (IPC).
+In this example, the two important performance indicators are the predicted total number of cycles, and the IPC.
 IPC is probably the most important throughput indicator.
 A big delta between the Dispatch Width and the computed IPC is an indicator of potential performance issues.

 The second section of the report shows the latency and reciprocal throughput of every instruction in the sequence.
 That section also reports